 1 Preparation for cooking

 One of the distinctions between these two is gleaning from how they are prepared.
-Sushi rice refers to the method it is prepared, whereas sticky rice is an actual type of rice.
+Sushi rice refers to the preparation method, whereas sticky rice is an actual type of rice.

 2 Usage flexibility